-IAQA has several ports of entries to Indonesia: 29 airports, 87 sea port/river port and 13 cross border checking posts.
+IAQA has several ports of entries to Indonesia: 20 airports, 87 seaport/river port and 13 cross border checking posts.

 Heifers arriving from Australia are imported through one of these ports depending on the country of origin and the final destination in Indonesia.
-Heifers have to meet the requirements at the pre-border, border and postborder criteria during the initial inspection process in the Animal Quarantine Installations assigned to ports of entry.
+Heifers must meet the requirements at the pre-border, border and post-border criteria during the initial inspection process in the Animal Quarantine Installations assigned to ports of entry.